William Haddad: Personal life

-In 1959, Haddad married Kate Roosevelt, daughter of Congressman James Roosevelt and Betsey Cushing Roosevelt Whitney, granddaughter of President Franklin D. Roosevelt and pioneering neurosurgeon Harvey Cushing.
+In 1959, Haddad married Kate Roosevelt, daughter of Congressman James Roosevelt and Betsey Cushing Roosevelt Whitney, granddaughter of President Franklin D. Roosevelt and neurosurgeon Harvey Cushing.
 Her mother divorced James Roosevelt and was remarried to John Hay Whitney, the American Ambassador to the United Kingdom, who adopted Roosevelt as his daughter.
 The marriage ended in divorce and his second marriage to Noreen Walsh also ended in divorce.

-He died on April 30, 2020 due to congestive heart failure.
+He died on April 30, 2020, due to congestive heart failure.

-He is survived by Lulie Haddad, Laura Whitney-Thomas and Andrea Haddad, children from his first marriage, Amanda Reina and Robert Haddad from his second marriage, a stepson, 13 grandchildren, and two great-grandsons.
+He is survived by children of both his marriages, a stepson, 13 grandchildren, and two great-grandsons.